isabelirk/isabelirk/README.md

 # Hello 👋

-👩‍ My name's Isabeli (she/her) and I'm a undergraduate student in Computer Science at UFFS - Universidade Federal da Fronteira Sul.
+:woman_student: My name's Isabeli (she/her) and I'm a undergraduate student in Computer Science at UFFS - Universidade Federal da Fronteira Sul.
 Currently, I work as a support at Amplimed.
 In my free time I like to read, learn new things, watch series, anime and play Hearthstone.
+I love technology and agile methods.
+I have experience in SCRUM and Kanban, which I experienced both in my college and in my work.

 ☕ Some tools I know: